FormidableLabs/webpack-dashboard/README.md

 #### Webpack plugin
 #### Options

- - `port` - Custom port for socket communication
+ - `port` - Custom port for connecting the socket client
+ - `host` - Custom host for connection the socket client
  - `handler` - Plugin handler method, i.e. `dashboard.setData`

 *Note: you can also just pass a function in as an argument, which then becomes the handler, i.e. `new DashboardPlugin(dashboard.setData)`*